If you're looking for the best area to live in Bangkok, first you should ask yourself these questions :

 I was staying with a friend for free at his place.
 Free is always good.

 Other than that, Silom is great with a lot of things to do and great restaurants but just too quiet at night for someone like me.
-(Unless you like to go to Patpong every weekends)
+(Unless you like to go to Patpong every weekend)

 👍 What I liked: